Welcome to CMSC426 Computer Vision class by Prof. Yiannis Aloimonos

 Chahat Deep Singh

 Programming proficiency is the only hard pre-requisite.
 We recommend familiarity with Matlab and basic Linear Algebra.

 - Teaching Assistants: TBA

 - Prof. Yiannis Aloimonos: By Appointment

 This is a hands-on course, centered around four projects.
 There will be also a homework and an in-class midterm exam, to reinforce your understanding of underlying concepts.

 NOTE: The grading scheme may undergo variation depending on the speed and difficulty of the course, especially during COVID period.

 - Homework : 5%

 - In-Class Midterm Exam: 15%

-All projects are intended to be done in groups of upto 3.
-However, homeworks MUST be done individually.
+All projects are intended to be done in groups of 3-4 students.
+However, the homework MUST be done individually.
 However, we encourage you to discuss with your peers.
 For further details, read the "Collaboration Policy and Honor Code" below.